Newsletter No. 19 – Social Law

 Soc.
 April 9, 2015 (n°13-19.855):

-The Social Chamber refers the following question to the Court of Justice of the European Union: "The provisions of Article 4 §1 of Council Directive 78/2000/EC of 27 November 2000 establishing a general framework in favor of equal treatment in matters of employment and occupation, must they be interpreted as constituting a genuine and determining occupational requirement, by reason of the nature of a professional activity or the conditions in which it is exercised, the wish of a client of an IT consulting company to no longer see the IT services of this company provided by an employee, a design engineer, wearing an Islamic headscarf? »
+The Social Chamber refers the following question to the Court of Justice of the European Union: "Should the provisions of Article 4(1) of Council Directive 78/2000/EC of 27 November 2000 establishing a general framework for equal treatment in employment and occupation be interpreted as meaning that the wish of a client of an IT consulting firm to no longer have the firm's IT services provided by an employee, a research engineer, wearing an Islamic headscarf, constitutes a genuine and determining occupational requirement, by reason of the nature of the professional activity or the conditions under which it is carried out?"

-Discrimination based on age – Intergenerational pact
+Age discrimination – Intergenerational pact

 Soc.
-March 17, 2015 (No. 13-27.142) FS-PB:
+March 17, 2015 (n°13-27.142) FS-PB:

-Waiver of the non-competition clause
+Waiver of the non-compete clause

 Soc.
 March 11, 2015 (n°13-22.257) FS-PB:

 Soc.
-March 25, 2015 (No. 14-10.149) FS-PB:
+March 25, 2015 (n°14-10.149) FS-PB:

 Soc.
 March 3, 2015 (n°13-23.348) FP-PB: